-In November and December 2007 Archaeological Research Services Ltd were commissioned by Birhchover Stone Ltd to undertake an archaeological contour survey and evaluation.
-The work was carried out during November and December 2007 prior to a possible 1 ha extension to the quarry.
+In November and December 2007 Archaeological Research Services Ltd were commissioned by Birhchover Stone Ltd to undertake an archaeological contour survey and evaluation of land which is the subject of a proposed extension to Birchover Quarry (SK 24436255) (Phase I).
+The work was carried out during November and December 2007.
 A Desk-Based Assessment had been undertaken by Trent and Peak Archaeological Unit (March 2007) which asserted that the land which is the subject of the proposed extension was probably a Post-Medieval intake from the Moor.